igorcguimaraes/igorcguimaraes/README.md

 ### Olááá! 👋 Bem vindo ao meu perfil / Welcome to my profile
-My name is Igor...
+My name is Igor...<br>
-I graduated in a public American High School in 2004/2005 I hold a bachelor degree in Mechanical Engineering.
+I graduated in a public American High School in 2004/2005 <br>
+I hold a bachelor degree in Mechanical Engineering. <br>
 I work for Petrobras in Brazil